 }

-Obtaining a new Delegate End-Entity Certificate from Subordinate CA
+Obtaining a new Delegate End-Entity Certificate from STI-SCA

-The VoIP Entity KMS and Subordinate CA shall support the pre-authorization certificate ordering and issuance process defined in draft-ietf-acme-acme [Ref 14].
+The VoIP Entity KMS and STI-SCA shall support the pre-authorization certificate ordering and issuance process defined in RFC 8555 [Ref 14].

 1) Ordering the Certificate

 As the first step in applying for a new certificate, the VoIP Entity KMS shall provide an “identifiers” field in the new-order POST request of “type” of “TNAuthList”.
-The TNAuthList value shall identify the set (or a subset) of the TNs that were pre-provisioned by the Subordinate CA (see 5.3.3.1).
+The TNAuthList value shall identify the set (or a subset) of the TNs that were pre-provisioned by the STI-SCA (see 5.3.3.1).
 The TNAuthList must identify at least one TN.

 Note: As an alternative, the VOIP Entity KMS could simply use the TNAuthList contained in the authorization object (see clause 5.3.3.3).